emard/zleveler/README.md

 Output G-code with Z-axis correction.
 Default is "-" as stdout.

+# Automatic Z-probing

+You don't need any special autoleveling support in firmware or hardware, only a working Z-endstop switch and some G-code command (M119) which reports endstop status.

+Z-probing switch should be connected parallel to Z-endstop switch. so triggering Z-probing switch will make the same signal as Z-endstop switch.

+Z-probing switch should be temporarily mounted on the hotend in order to generate zlevel.xyz file and removed afterwards.

+Python script "zprobe.py" will send G-codes to scan hotbed over a XY grid.
+At each point of the grid it will lower the hotend until Z-probing switch triggers, recording each point to a calibration file "zlevel.xyz".

+During normal use, hotbed will keep its shape so Z-probing needs to be obtained only once and will last for a very long time (months, years).

+# Z-probing adapter

+Openscad 3D-printable adapter "zprobe.scad" can hold small PCB with Z-probing switch.
+Adapter has fittings to be properly mounted on the hotend and also has hooks to temporarily hold fan assembly.
+This adapter is suitable for "Fabrikator II mini".

 # Disclaimer

 This code may have bugs and produce g-codes which lead to hardware error.